zpoint/Redis-Internals/Server/cluster/gossip/gossip.md

      * How many gossip sections we want to add?
 1/10 of the number of nodes
      * and anyway at least 3.
 Why 1/10?
      * The reason is in redis/src/cluster.c
-     */
-    wanted = floor(dictSize(server.cluster->nodes)/10);
+     * It's mainly because you can receive failure report in the specific window of time */ wanted = floor(dictSize(server.cluster->nodes)/10);